Forensic facial reconstruction

 Forensic facial reconstruction (or forensic facial approximation) is the process of recreating the face of an individual (whose identity is often not known) from their skeletal remains through an amalgamation of artistry, anthropology, osteology, and anatomy.
 It is easily the most subjective—as well as one of the most controversial—techniques in the field of forensic anthropology.
 Despite this controversy, facial reconstruction has proved successful frequently enough that research and methodological developments continue to be advanced.

-In addition to remains involved in criminal investigations, facial reconstructions are created for remains believed to be of historical value and for remains of prehistoric hominids and humans.
+In addition to identification of unidentified decedents, facial reconstructions are created for remains believed to be of historical value and for remains of prehistoric hominids and humans.

 Types of identification

 There are two forms pertaining to identification in forensic anthropology: circumstantial and positive.